 Key Usage Permitted Required

+digitalSignature Y SHOULD

+nonRepudiation Ν -

+keyEncipherment Y MAY

 dataEncipherment Y NOT RECOMMENDED

 keyAgreement Ν -

 keyCertSign Ν -

 cRLSign Ν -

 encipherOnly Ν -

-decipherOnly Ν -
+decipherOnly Ν

 Note: At least one Key Usage MUST be set for RSA Public Keys.
 The digitalSignature bit is REQUIRED for use with modern protocols, such as TLS 1.3, and secure ciphersuites, while the keyEncipherment bit MAY be asserted to support older protocols, such as TLS 1.2, when using insecure ciphersuites.
 Subscribers MAY wish to ensure key separation to limit the risk from such legacy protocols, and thus a CA MAY issue a Subscriber certificate that only asserts the keyEncipherment bit.
-For most Subscribers, the digitalSignature bit is sufficient, while Subscribers that want to mix insecure and secure ciphersuites with the same algorithm may choose to assert both digitalSignature and keyEncipherment within the same certificate, although this is NOT RECOMMENDED.
-The dataEncipherment bit is currently permitted, although setting it is NOT RECOMMENDED, as it is a Pending Prohibition (https://github.com/cabforum/servercert/issues/384).
+For most Subscribers, the digitalSignature bit is sufficient, while Subscribers that want to mix insecure and secure ciphersuites with the same algorithm may choose to assert both digitalSignature and keyEncipherment bit is currently permitted, although setting it is NOT RECOMMENDED, as it is a Pending Prohibition (https://github.com/cabforum/servercert/issues/384).

-Table 48: Key Usage for ECC Public Keys
+Key Usage for ECC Public Keys